pldn/facetcheck/README.md

       - `"slider"`

-        A slider that allows a range to be specified with a mimum and a maximum value, selecting instances whose value falls within the specified range.
+        A slider that allows a range to be specified with a minimum and a maximum value, selecting instances whose value falls within the specified range.